LazyTitan33/CTF-Writeups/HTB - HackTheBoo/README.md

-I participated in HackTheBox HackTheBoo Halloween CTF and ended up 175th.
+I participated in HackTheBox HackTheBoo Halloween CTF and ended up 175th out of 6367.
+That's top 2.7%.
 This individual CTF was very fun and had some great challenges that make for good writeups.

 Here are my writeups for the challenges I solved.